mlochbaum/BQN/README.md

 BQNBot will run your code from chat!
 Begin your message with `bqn)` and our friend (designation B-QN) will evaluate the rest and show the output.
 While putting your code in blocks `` `like this` `` is easier to read, the bot just operates on plain text and doesn't require it.

-Asking programming questions in chat won't make it easy for future BQN users to find them.
-Especially if you have a general question about how the language or its environment works, consider asking at [topanswers.xyz/apl](https://topanswers.xyz/apl) with the "bqn" tag.

 In addition to these forums, you can contact me personally via Github issues or with the email address shown in my Github profile.